Blue Buffalo Basics Limited Ingredient Diet Grain Free Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 When you consider the protein-boosting effect of the peas, pea protein, alfalfa meal, alfalfa nutrient concentrate and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Blue Buffalo Basics Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3 stars.
+Blue Buffalo Basics Grain Free is a dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus receiving 3 stars.

 Blue Buffalo Dog Food